6.3 Understanding KSL Processes and Entities

 Thus, statistics can be automatically collected on entities if they experience waiting.
 The general approach to defining a process for an entity is to use the process()

 property for this purpose that defines a list of processes that the entity will follow.
-As previously mentioned, the process()
+However, the user is responsible for adding processes to the sequence.
+In addition, if you provide a name for the process when defining it via the process()

 This property is of type KSLProcess.

 function.
-The name of a process can be useful in tracing and debugging process code.
+The name of a process may also be useful in tracing and debugging process code.

 KSLProcess